Nanasmd/ft_printf/README.md

 # 4. What I learned

 Through this project, I learned about the principle and implementation of variable functions.
 I also mastered complex parsing.
-Detailed information and prior knowledge about this project are summarized in Link .
-[Link](https://24siefil.oopy.io/8acf5536-1e1a-498b-b1a5-577e0c20b523)에 정리하였다.
+Detailed information and prior knowledge about this project are summarized below

 1. Variable Argument

-1. What is a variable factor?
+What is a variable factor?

             In the C language, there are functions with an unspecified number of parameters.
             The printf function is also a function that uses variable arguments and can be used by receiving as many arguments as you want depending on the situation.
 A variable factor is a variable factor that can be handled by allocating a different number of parameters depending on the situation.
 You can enter nothing or multiple variables in the variable argument.